Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 • Trouble breaking tasks into manageable steps

-• Emotional shutdown, irritability, or overwhelm related to workload
+• Emotional shutdown, irritability, or overwhelm around schoolwork

-• Strong verbal discussion skills but weaker written expression
+• Strong verbal skills but weak written expression

 “My child is clearly bright, but everything feels harder now.”